-You can refer members with a positive screen to the Case Management Department for further assistance with the member's mental health needs.
+You can refer members with a positive screen to Health Net's Case Management Department for further assistance with the member's mental health needs.

 COMPREHENSIVE RISK ASSESSMENT AND INDIVIDUALIZED CARE PLAN

 CPSP providers should complete a comprehensive risk assessment and individualized care plan (ICP) if the obstetrical care provider is not providing the full scope of CPSP support services.